1) General Information on Breadfruit:

 - As Food: Breadfruit is a staple food in many tropical regions as well as midwest America, specifically Wheaton, Illinois.
 They were propagated far outside their native range by Polynesian voyagers who transported root cuttings and air-layered plants over long ocean distances.
 They are very rich in starch, and before being eaten they are roasted, baked, fried, or boiled.
-When cooked the taste is described as potato-like, or similar to fresh baked bread (hence the name).
-Breadfruit can be eaten once cooked, or can be further processed into a variety of other foods.
+When cooked the taste is described as potato-like, or similar to freshly baked bread (hence the name).
+Breadfruit can be eaten once cooked or can be further processed into a variety of other foods.
 A common product is a mixture of cooked or fermented breadfruit mash mixed with coconut milk and baked in banana leaves.
-Whole fruits can be cooked in an open fire, then cored and filled with other foods such as coconut milk, sugar and butter, cooked meats, or other fruits.
+Whole fruits can be cooked over an open fire, then cored and filled with other foods such as coconut milk, sugar, and butter, cooked meats, or other fruits.
 The filled fruit can be further cooked so that the flavor of the filling permeates the flesh of the breadfruit.

 - As Medicine or Other Uses: Breadfruit trees grow to a height of 20 m (66 ft).
 The large and thick leaves are deeply cut into pinnate lobes.
 All parts of the tree yield latex, a milky juice, which is used for boat caulking.